dpat/mysql-data-etl-example/README.md

 1. Run mysql from the command line (mysql -u root -p for ubuntu users) and initialize the database by running source /PATHTODIR/sql/initialize_tables.sql

-2. Quit out of the mysql command line and edit the /PATHTODIR/etl/etl.py file filling in MySQL host, user, and password.
-Replace api_key with the api key you generated from yelp
+2. Quit out of the mysql command line and edit the /PATHTODIR/etl/mysql.py file filling in MySQL host, user, and password.
+Replace api_key with the api key you generated from yelp in the /PATHTODIR/etl/yelpapi.py file

 3. To fill the database run python3 etl.py: this will call yelp for all businesses found in California.
 You may edit location in the yelpapi call for different locations